Autism Affect Motor Skill Development: What Parents Miss

 Struggles with Hand Tasks: Drawing, Holding, and Building Blocks

-In case you provide an autistic child with a pencil or a toy he or she may be unable to hold it properly.
-Their hold may be too strong or to weak.
+In case you provide an autistic child with a pencil or a toy, he or she may be unable to hold it properly.
+Their hold may be too strong or too weak.
 They do not necessarily love to draw or play with blocks.
 These struggles show how autism affect motor skill development, especially fine motor coordination.
-These children might not want to deal with puzzles, craftware, LEGO sets since the control of hands is not solid.
-In the long run, their learning, imaginations and their emotional development may also be affected by avoiding these tasks.
+These children might not want to deal with puzzles, craft, or LEGO sets since the control of their hands is not solid.
+In the long run, their learning, imaginations, and emotional development may also be affected by avoiding these tasks.

 Why Early Motor Delays in Autism Affect Motor Skill Development

-Do not wait when a child, who has autism, exhibits motor delays.
-The earlier, the assistance starts, the more satisfactory the outcomes will become.
-Motor delays are not just a phase as they may also impact on the learning, speech and social ability.
-That’s why knowing how autism affects motor skill development can lead to faster support.
-Using early therapy assists children in gaining strength, authority and confidence.
+Do not wait when a child who has autism, exhibit motor delays.
+The earlier the assistance starts, the more satisfactory the outcomes will become.
+Motor delays are not just a phase, as they may also impact learning, speech, and social ability.
+That’s why knowing how autism affect motor skill development can lead to faster support.
+Using early therapy assists children in gaining strength, authority, and confidence.
+Pediatric occupational therapy milestones to expect can help guide this process.
 Babies with even delays in turning their heads, crawling, or grasping can enjoy the benefits of professional assistance immediately, including pediatric physical therapy in the case of plagiocephaly, which requires treatment of both the morphology and movement of the head.

 Can Autism Affect Motor Skill Development Differently in Boys and Girls?

-Yes, children with autism (boys and girls) might appear to be motor delayed in various manners.
+Yes, children with autism (boys and girls) might appear to be motor delayed in various ways.
 Studies reveal that boys receive an earlier diagnosis since symptoms are more pronounced.
-The female students can conceal their problems more, or appear more reserved.
-But both can show how autism affects motor skill development just in different ways.
-For instance, girls may have problems in fine motor activities but in the gross motor skill boys may have delays.
-This is why, it is all the more important to follow the movements of every child, and not the behavior or the speech.
+The female students can conceal their problems more or appear more reserved.
+But both can show how autism affects motor skill development, just in different ways.
+Physical therapy helps kids with these developmental challenges.
+For instance, girls may have problems in fine motor activities, but in gross motor skills, boys may have delays.
+This is why it is all the more important to follow the movements of every child, and not the behavior or the speech.

 Is There a Genetic Link Between Autism and Motor Skill Development Issues?

 Yes, science demonstrates to us that genetics may be a factor.
-A portion of the genes associated with autism are also responsible in regulating motion of the brain.
+A portion of the genes associated with autism is also responsible for regulating the motion of the brain.
 This means that autism affects motor skill development at a brain level, even before birth.
 In case of motor delays or the autism characteristics of a parent or a sibling, the child is more prone to experience them as well.
-Not only the environment is important in this but also how the body and brain of the child is wired initially.
-This is the reason as to why family history is important when early assessment of motor skills is conducted.
+Not only is the environment important in this, but also how the body and brain of the child are wired initially.
+This is the reason why family history is important when early assessment of motor skills is conducted.

 How Culture and Environment Influence Motor Delays in Autism

 Babies who belong to some cultures are more carried around, and less as to floor play.
 In others, children are allowed to play outdoors.
-This can change how autism affects motor skill development in each place.
-It can be explained by a child with autism in one country having greater delays, merely due to less opportunity to move around.
+This can change how autism affect motor skill development in each place.
+It can be explained by a child with autism in one country having greater delays, merely due to fewer opportunities to move around.
 The parents do not notice the delay at times since the child is not supposed to perform a lot of jobs individually.
 This is why the environment is an issue.
-Even a motor problem can be improved in that a child with autism can develop his or her skills, through active homes with safe play and daily routines.
+Even a motor problem can be improved in that a child with autism can develop his or her skills through active homes with safe play and daily routines.

 How Culture and Environment Influence Motor Delays in Autism